Not registered yet? Please contact our project manager Dr. Nina Donner . This area is only for members of the research consortium.

 send message

-In the first clinical trial on 48 healthy volunteers, 2 novel combinations of pain medication (opioid + A, and opioid + B) will be compared to placebo treatment to assess their clinical efficacy, safety, tolerability, and pharmacokinetic parameters.
-The novel analgesic combinations in these studies will consist of a selected opioid with known analgesic effects in both acute and chronic pain conditions, and a novel compound A or compound B, respectively.
-Which opioid shall be used will be determined by work package 2 (WP2) researchers.
-The nature of compounds A and B will be determined through the mathematical modelling of work package 4 (WP4) experts.
-This ensures that the most promising compounds with the best analgesic profile will be chosen.
+In the first clinical trial on 48 healthy volunteers, 2 novel combinations of pain medication (opioid + A, and opioid + B) were compared to placebo treatment to assess their clinical efficacy, safety, tolerability, and pharmacokinetic parameters.
+The novel analgesic combinations in these studies consisted of a selected opioid with known analgesic effects in both acute and chronic pain conditions, and a novel compound A or compound B, respectively.
+Which opioid was used was determined by work package 2 (WP2) researchers during the project.
+The nature of compounds A and B were determined through mathematical modelling of work package 4 (WP4) experts.
+This ensured that the most promising compounds with the best analgesic profile were chosen.

-Both studies (opioid + A, and opioid + B) will investigate the clinical efficacy and potential adverse effects in 24 healthy subjects each (women and men, age 18 to 45) compared to each of the two analgesic compounds alone and compared to placebo treatment.
-The two studies are organised by the Centre for Human Drug Research (CHDR) in Leiden, the Netherlands, as part of work package 7 (WP7).
+Both studies (opioid + A, and opioid + B) investigated the clinical efficacy and potential adverse effects in 24 healthy women and 24 healthy men (aged 18 to 45) compared to each of the two analgesic compounds alone and compared to placebo treatment.
+The two studies were organised by the Centre for Human Drug Research (CHDR) in Leiden, the Netherlands, as part of work package 7 (WP7).

 Trial 2 – Chronic pain patients